chrisguest75/typescript_examples/24_packages/README.md

 DEMONSTRATES:

 * Different module systems; CJS and ESM.
 * How to import local packages from the same repo.
+When installed it creates a symbolic link.
 * CommonJS modules inherently have module and exports objects.

 ## Idea